Course Description

 By successfully completing this course, students will be able to:

-• Recognize the contributions of Anthony and Elizabeth Cady Stantonon the paths to Women's Suffrage.
+• Define the roles and contributions of Susan B. Anthony and Elizabeth Cady Stanton in the women's suffrage movement.

 • Demonstrate mastery of lesson content at levels of 70% or higher.